Not Accepting Guests

 https://soundcloud.com/bigolss If you want a better taste of what I'm listening to at the moment.

 One Amazing Thing I’ve Done

 -Sauna at a Finnish summer cabin via a host I met on CS

 -Coming back to Tasmania after living away for two years and really appreciating the natural environment, and how unique the bio-diversity is.

 Teach, Learn, Share

-My background is commercial cookery, so eating healthy and cooking when I don't work is a chore.
-But now I've decided to start eating healthy.
+I'm lazy when it comes to cooking but I do know how to make a really cheap meal out of nothing.
 I would really like to learn another language since I didn't have the opportunity while I was in high school.

 What I Can Share with Hosts

 A lot, just ask otherwise you will never know.

 Cambodia, Canada, China, Czech Republic, Finland, France, Hong Kong, Indonesia, Italy, Laos, Luxembourg, Malaysia, Myanmar, Nepal, New Zealand, Norway, Philippines, South Korea, Thailand, United States, Viet Nam